auth0-developer-hub/workshop_angular_typescript_hello-world/Task_6_UsingRouteGuards.md

-# Protect the profile and external API routes with a guard.
+# Protect the profile and protected routes with a guard.

 Some pages inside our Angular application should be protected unless the user is authenticated.
 For that the `Auth0-SDK` provides a build in Routing-Guard to add ass an `CanActivate` Guard.

 - Update the `AppRoutingModule` by adding the `AuthGuard` to following routes:
   - 'profile'
-  - 'external-api'
+  - 'protected'

 **After you added the `AuthGuard` you should not be able to visit the `profile` Route without signing in.**